azdavis/azdavis.net/posts/en/moderation.md

 Lastly, I think about this when faced with the "exceptions" to this maxim.
 That is, the situations in which it is better to take an extreme view, rather than a moderated one.
-But note that these "exceptions" are not even exceptions, since the maxim itself, "Everything in moderation, including this", exhorts you to exercise moderation in the very act of exercising moderation.
+But note that these "exceptions" are not even exceptions, since the maxim itself, "Everything in moderation, including this", exhorts us to exercise moderation in the very act of exercising moderation.

 A good example of such an "exception" is when dealing with hatred and